Fenix (Alexander Mamonov)

 Fenix aka DJ Fenix (Real Name: Alexander Mamonov) (born 5 July 1986) is a house music and electronic dance music deejay, producer and musician, born and raised in Moscow, Russia.
 In 2017, Fenix won the Remix of The Year Award for his remix of Justin Timberlake's "Can't Stop the Feeling".
 Fenix is the first electronic dance music deejay to perform at the Kremlin in Moscow.

 Early life

-Alexander Mamonov was born in 1986, he grew up in Moscow (Russia) in a military family.
+Alexander Mamonov was born in 1986 and grew up in Moscow (Russia) in a military family.
 During his youth, Alexander was in the volleyball team at school, ultimately gaining a spot at the youth Olympic volleyball team of Russia.
-Alexander believes that this period of his life made him more disciplined.
 He left his volleyball team, once he decided to dedicate himself to music.
 His musical style was influenced by the music that his father used to listened to.

 Inspired by hip-hop and classic rock, he became interested in Moscow electronic music.
 When he turned 16, he began his career as a DJ at a local club.
 Afterwards, he started performing in the city.